E & J Gallo Winery: Labor relations

+In 2023, Gallo laid off 355 of its California workers after a Texas company, Republic National Distributing Co.
+(RNDC) took control of handling partnerships with chain retailers in California.

 Wine brands

 In addition to the Gallo Family Vineyards brand, the company makes, markets, and distributes wine under more than 100 other labels.

 The company also makes the low-end fortified wines Thunderbird and Night Train Express.